mvolkmann/blog/src/smalltalk/30-development-environment.md

 - Modify the code template to define the new method.

-- Save by pressing cmd-s (Accept).
+- Press cmd-s (Accept).

 An alternative way to create a new method is to:

 - Select an existing method to display its code in the bottom pane.
 - Modify the code, including its selector.
-- Save by pressing cmd-s (Accept).
+- Press cmd-s (Accept).

 This will create a new method and will not modify the existing method.

+To modify an existing method, select it in the top fourth pane, edit the code in the bottom pane, and press cmd-s (Accept).

 To move a method from the class side to the instance side or vice-versa, right-click the method name in the top fourth pane and